liiilypan/COMP2113-G12-MineSweeper/README.md

 With these numbers as clues, the player needs to find out all the bombs and mark them without detonating them.

 Rules:
-The program will first ask th player whether to resume the previous game.
+At the beginning, the program will first ask th player whether to resume the previous game.
 Then it prints the most updated game board with at least 9 grids's content already shown as hints.
-Then player starts t detect th bombs and input commands:
+Then the player starts to detect the bombs and input the commands:
 • When the player wants to open a grid to see the hidden number, (s)he will need first to enter the command "n", then enter i, j that denotes the coordinate of the grid (i-th row, j-th column).
 If the grid contains a number, the program will print a updated board showing the number in grid[i][j], as well as the number of remaining bombs.
 Otherwise, if the grid contains a bomb, the program will output "BOMB!!!" and ask the player whether (s)he will re-start a game or not.
 • When the player wants to mark a grid with bombs, (s)he will need first to enter "b", then enter the grid's coordinate.
 Then the bomb will be marked.
 • When the player wants to remove a bomb mark, (s)he will need first to enter "r", then enter the grid's coordinate.
 Then the bomb mark will be removed.